SalesConnection/Caction-Support/docs/Creation_of_Public_Form.md

 - [Desktop Version](#section1)<br>
 - [Mobile App Version](#section2)<br><br><br>

-*Note: The tutorial below is based on Asset Page but all of these can be applied to other data level such as Customer, Project, Job, Digital Form, and Public Form.
+*Note: The tutorial below is based on Asset Page but all of these can be applied to other data level such as Customer, Project, Job, and Digital Form.

   <a id="section1"></a>